Sprotex/hax-pax/README.md

 ## Quick start guide

+1. Clone or download the repository.
-1. Run `./quick-start.sh` to set up the environment.
+2. Run `./quick-start.sh` to set up the environment.
     - This script will handle the virtual environment setup and execute the necessary commands.
-2. Run `source env/bin/activate` to activate the environment created in `quick-start.sh`.
+3. Run `source env/bin/activate` to activate the environment created in `quick-start.sh`.
-3. Run `sudo make upload` to upload the firmware to the device.
+4. Run `sudo make upload` to upload the firmware to the device.
     - Make sure to run it with superuser privileges, as it interfaces with ttyACM0.
-4. Update variables at the top of `Makefile` to follow your paths.
+5. Update variables at the top of `Makefile` to follow your paths.
     - Intended for users moving to this repository with paths set to different files and folders.
-5. Connect to your device (instructions below), run `make <your_project>` (for example `make zxem`), and reload your terminal.
+6. Connect to your device (instructions below), run `make <your_project>` (for example `make zxem`), and reload your terminal.

 Study the `Makefile` for more information how to run separate projects.